xxyexx/pocc/README.md

 # pocc
-Principles of Computer Composition,simulation experiment management platform
+Principles of Computer Composition,platform of simulate experiment and management.